elugens/hello-javascript/docs/additional-questions/network-requests/fetch-download-progress.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> The result of await reader.read() call is an object with two properties including done and value.
-The done property returns true when the reading is complete, otherwise false.
+  <div><strong>Interview Response:</strong> The result await reader.read() call is an object with two properties, including done and value.
+The done property returns true when the reading is complete.
+Otherwise false.
 The value is a typed array of bytes, Uint8Array.</div><br />
-  <div><strong>Additional Info:</strong> Streams API also describes asynchronous iteration over ReadableStream with for await..of loop, but it’s not yet widely supported, so we can use while loop.
+  <div><strong>Additional Info:</strong> Streams API also describes asynchronous iteration over ReadableStream with for await..of loop, but it’s not yet widely supported so that we can use while loop.
   </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />